 10 Formerly referred to the Western Australian Greyhound Racing Authority Act 1981 the short title of which was changed to the Western Australian Greyhound Racing Association Act 1981 by the Racing and Gambling Legislation Amendment and Repeal Act 2003 s.
 197. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

+11 Repealed by the Racing and Gambling Legislation Amendment and Repeal Act 2003.

-11 Now known as the Water Agencies (Charges) By-laws 1987; citation changed (see note under bl.
+12 Now known as the Water Agencies (Charges) By-laws 1987; citation changed (see note under bl.
 1).

-12 The Water Authority (Charges) Amendment By-laws (No. 3) 1989 bl.
+13 The Water Authority (Charges) Amendment By-laws (No. 3) 1989 bl.
 3 is an application provision that is of no further effect.